B'nei Mitzvah

 We Work Hard To Provide A Warm And Welcoming Experience For The Whole Family

-Becoming a Bar, Bat, or Brit Mitzvah (an inheritor of the commandment) is a beautiful next step on the journey of Jewish living.
+Becoming a Bar, Bat or Brit Mitzvah (an inheritor of the commandment) is a beautiful next step on the journey of Jewish living.
 At Temple Sinai, we create a service that focuses on the individual family and that highlights the achievement of the student in a non-stressful, joyous, and inclusive celebration of Jewish faith and values.
-Our B’nei Mitzvah services are on Shabbat morning at 10:30 am or we also offer a Minchah (Shabbat afternoon) service which begins some time between 4 – 5 pm.
+Our B’nei Mitzvah services are on Shabbat morning at 10:30 AM.
+We also offer a Minchah (Shabbat afternoon) service which begins some time between 4:00-5:00 PM.
 We strive to ensure that this milestone will be a joyful, educational, and meaningful experience for your family.
-Our clergy, staff and tutors are committed to making sure that this life cycle event is spiritually uplifting and that each and every family feels a personal connection with the Torah and with Temple Sinai.
+Our clergy, staff and tutors are committed to making sure that this lifecycle event is spiritually uplifting and that each and every family feels a personal connection with the Torah and with Temple Sinai.

 Our team will work with you every step of the way, from ensuring that your child feels prepared and confident to coordinating a celebration at Temple Sinai to making the journey leading up to the day as meaningful as possible.
-If you’d like to request a date and talk more about the B’nei Mitzvah experience, please call or email Lauren Bubis at (303) 759-1827 or lauren@sinaidenver.org.
+If you’d like to request a date and talk more about the B’nei Mitzvah experience, please call the Sinai office (303) 759-1827 or email one of the rabbis directly: rabrheins@sinaidenver.org or rabbishields@sinaidenver.org.

 Bar and Bat are gendered words in Aramaic and Hebrew that mean “son” and “daughter,” respectively, and these words signify being a part of a category or group.
 Mitzvah is a Hebrew word that means “commandment.”
 Mitzvah is also commonly used to mean “good deed” because we know that the Torah’s commandments are intended to get us to perform good and loving deeds.
 Blending these two meanings, we see that Judaism is a belief system that commands us to do good in this world.
 Becoming Bar/Bat Mitzvah means a young man or woman is now responsible for observing the commandments (mitzvot).